S&P500 +10% DrawDowns since 1870

 This blog was posted originally on May 10th, 2020.
 At the time we were in a drawdown, that peaked at -35.95% and took 5 months to recover from the bottom.
 In August 2020 we recovered all the drawdown then immediately suffered a -10.55% drawdown that lasted till November 2020.

 If you continue reading the blog below, you will read that I highly advise against parking your money in any index because of big drawdowns and the probability of staying in one for decades, just look at the Nekkei Index or the S&P500 between 2000-2014.
-Instead you can easily trade a simple system on the index that trade monthly or yearly and beat the index returns with much lower drawdowns.
+Instead you can easily trade a simple momentum system on the index or other global assets that trade monthly or yearly and beat the index returns with much lower drawdowns.

 Original Blog, posted on May 10, 2020